geomarker-io/st_pm_hex/README.md

 ## 1. make h3 grid

 - use the [H3 hexagonal hierarchical spatial index](https://eng.uber.com/h3/) to create the grid
-    - average area of an h3 hexagon at a precision of 8 is 0.7373 sq km
+    - average area of an h3 hexagon at a precision of 8 is 0.74 sq km
     - average length of an h3 hexagon side at a precision of 8 is 0.4614 km
+    - actual resolution of modis grid is 926 by 926 m = 0.86 sq km
     - there are 11,932,970 unique valid H3 indexes at this resolution that we use to cover the contiguous US
     - each hash is made up of 15 total characters; for the precision of 8, the first characteristics 10 are used and the last 5 are "filler" f's (values can be 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a, b, c, d, e, f)
 - see the [example cincinnati map](h3_cincy_example_map.html) for an example of the hierarchical h3 layout